-To date 14 submissions have been prepared and approved.
-This is higher than the normal level.
-Senior Council staff also continue to be involved in various forums associated with policy development, advocacy, liaison and in response to a range of national proposals.
+To date 5 submissions have been prepared and approved.
+This is a normal level.
+The Council also continues to be involved in various forums associated with policy development, advocacy, liaison and in response to a range of national initiatives.

 PERFORMANCE MEASURE ACTUAL PERFORMANCE Assess the implications of policy initiatives proposed by other agencies including discussion documents, proposed policies, strategies, plans and draft legislation, and respond within required timeframes on approximately 20 occasions per year.
-To date, fourteen (14) submissions have been made.
+To date, five (5) submissions have been made.

-On target
+- On target

 - Target may not be achieved

 - Target will not be achieved

 - Delayed

 - Overdue